Searches underway following avalanche at California ski resort near Lake Tahoe - KESQ

 The mountain was closed for the day.

-Palisades is on the western side of Lake Tahoe, about 40 miles (64 kilometers) from Reno, Nevada.
-The resort was host site for the 1960 winter Olympics
+Formerly known as Squaw Valley, Palisades is on the western side of Lake Tahoe, about 40 miles (64 kilometers) from Reno, Nevada.
+The resort was host site for the 1960 winter Olympics.

 A 110 mph (177 kph) gust was recorded Tuesday afternoon at the summit of Alpine Meadows, the neighboring sister resort of Palisades south of Truckee, California, the service said.